 Centuries later, builders borrowed ideas from early American architecture to create Colonial Revival and Neo-colonial styles.
 So, even if your house is brand new, it may express the spirit of the America's colonial days.
 Look for features of these early American house styles:

-The first British settlers in New England built timber-frame dwellings like the ones they had known in their home country.
-There's a medieval flavor to the enormous chimneys and diamond-pane windows found on many of these homes.
-Because the British colonists built with wood, only a few of their houses remain intact today.
+The first British settlers in New England built timber-frame dwellings similar to the ones they had known in their home country.
+Wood and rock were typical physical characteristics of New England.
+There's a medieval flavor to the enormous stone chimneys and diamond-pane windows found on many of these homes.
+Because these structures were built with wood, only a few remain intact today.
 Still, you'll find charming New England Colonial features incorporated into modern-day Neo-Colonial homes.

 When Germans traveled to North America, they settled in New York, Pennsylvania, Ohio, and Maryland.
 Stone was plentiful and the German colonists constructed sturdy homes with thick walls, exposed timbering, and hand-hewn beams.
 This historic photo shows the De Turck House in Oley, Pennsylvania, built in 1767.

 You may have heard the term Spanish Colonial used to describe elegant stucco homes with fountains, courtyards, and elaborate carvings.
 Those picturesque houses are actually romantic Spanish Colonial revivals.
 Early explorers from Spain, Mexico, and Latin America built rustic homes out of wood, adobe, crushed shells, or stone.
 Earth, thatch, or red clay tiles covered low, flat roofs.
-Few original Spanish Colonial homes remain, but wonderful examples have been preserved or restored in St. Augustine, Florida.
+Few original Spanish Colonial homes remain, but wonderful examples have been preserved or restored in St. Augustine, Florida, site of the first permanent European settlement in America.
 Travel through California and the American Southwest and you'll also find Pueblo homes that combine Hispanic styling with Native American ideas.